How to install a weather station

 Congratulations!
 You've taken the first step towards your new measuring project.
 You understand the importance of collecting your own reliable data and the importance of installing your weather station in the right way.
 After all, an incorrectly installed weather station does not give you the accurate and reliable data you're looking for.

 Now you're looking for more information in regards to setting up a weather station.
 We will discuss some do's and don'ts in detail in the rest of this blog.
-If your answer is not answered by the end of the page, don't hesitate to contact us.
+If your question is not answered by the end of the page, don't hesitate to contact us.

 Mounting a weather station